max-oppermann/Public_repository/README.md

 # Projects

 My most recent commits.
-Programs of varying length and complexity without overarching theme.
+Programs of varying length and complexity without intentional theme (currently the theme is probability theory).

 `gamblers_ruin.py` simulates and plots variations of Gambler's ruin as a Markov chain.
 `matching_cards.py` simulates matching cards problem with 100 cards.
+`metropolis_hastings_normal.py` demonstrates the Normal–Normal conjugacy via MCMC using Metropolis-Hastings.
 `monty_hall.py` let's you play the classic Monty Hall set up.
 `uniform_universality.py` demonstrates the 'universality of the Uniform.'
 `poisson_process.py` simulates and plots a Poisson process.